NurazimRoizan/PiYak/README.md

 (Because keeping track of your insides shouldn't be boring!)

 Welcome to the repo for Poop & Flow Tracker, the Progressive Web App (PWA) that finally brings your two most essential bodily functions together in one place: your period calendar and your daily "presents" (aka poop).
-We're using the totally chill Google Forms API for data storage, so your precious intel is safe and sound, plus you can creep on your friends' anonymized data, because, you know, science!
+I'm using the Google Forms and Sheets for data storage, plus you can creep on your friends' anonymized data, because, you know, science!

 ## TODO